ASKurz/blogdown/content/blog/2022-07-18-sum-score-effect-sizes-for-multilevel-bayesian-cumulative-probit-models/index.md

 ### Standardized mean differences.

 I’m generally a big fan of standardized mean differences, the most common of which are variants of Cohen’s `\(d\)`.
 People report Cohen’s `\(d\)`’s for sum score data all the time.
 However, I don’t think that’s wise, here.
-If you look back into Cohen’s ([1988](#ref-cohenStatisticalPowerAnalysis1988a)) text, he introduced `\(d\)` as an effect size for to group means, based on data drawn from populations with normally distributed data.
+If you look back into Cohen’s ([1988](#ref-cohenStatisticalPowerAnalysis1988a)) text, he introduced `\(d\)` as an effect size for two group means, based on data drawn from populations with normally distributed data.
 He made this clear in the first couple pages of Chapter 2, *The t test for means*.
 On page 19, for example: “The tables have been designed to render very simple the procedure for power analysis in the case where two samples, each of **n** cases, have been randomly and independently drawn from normal populations” (**emphasis** in the original).
 A little further down on the same page: “In the formal development of the **t** distribution for the difference between two independent means, the assumption is made that the populations sampled are normally distributed and that they are of homogeneous (i.e., equal) variance” (**emphasis** in the original).
 Then on the very next page, Cohen introduced his `\(d\)` effect size for data of this kind.

 Here’s the issue: Sum-score data aren’t really normally distributed.
 There are a lot of ways to characterize Gaussian data.
 They’re continuous, unimodal, symmetric, bell-shaped, and not near any lower or upper boundaries[^1].
 Given our finite sample size, it’s hard to determine how unimodal, symmetric, or bell-shaped the neuroticism sum scores might look in the population[^2].
 But we know for sure that these sum-score data are not truly continuous and they have well-defined lower and upper boundaries.
 In fact, these characteristics are part of the reason we analyzed the data with a cumulative probit model to begin with.
 So if you are going to go to the trouble of analyzing your ordinal data with a cumulative probit model, I recommend you express the results with an effect size that was not explicitly designed for Gaussian data.

-In short, I think Cohen’s `\(d\)`’s are a bad fit for Likert-type items fit with cumulative probit models.
+In conclusion, I think Cohen’s `\(d\)`’s are a bad fit for Likert-type items fit with cumulative probit models.

 ### POMP differences.

 Given how we just spent a section discrediting Cohen’s `\(d\)`’s for sum-score data, it’s satisfying that Patricia Cohen, Jacob Cohen, and colleagues ([1999](#ref-cohen1999problem)) are also the group who have provided us with a slick alternative.
 We can express our mean differences in a POMP-score metric.
 The acronym POMP stands for the *percent of maximum possible*.
-Say you have some score variable `\(y\)` with a clear lower and upper limit.
+Say you have some score variable `\(y\)`, which varies across `\(i\)` cases, and has a clear lower and upper limit.
 You can convert those data into a POMP metric with the formula

 $$
 \text{POMP}_i = \frac{y_i - \min(y_i)}{\max(y_i) - \min(y_i)} \times 100.